Thomas Hinde (senior)

-Thomas Hinde (1720, Caton – 4 February 1798, Lancaster) was prominent English slave trader based in Lancaster.
+Thomas Hinde (1720 in Caton – 4 February 1798 in Lancaster) was an English slave trader based in Lancaster.
 Although records exist for occasional involvement of Lancaster merchants in the slave trade before 1748, Thomas Hinde's voyage as master of the Jolly Batchelor of 6 September 1748 marked the commencement of the regular involvement of Lancaster merchants in the slave trade.
 Hinde made four voyages as master of this ship between 1748 and 1754.